AuraFrizzati/StatsWales-CYP-counselling/README.md

 - `StatsWales_data` --> input raw table downloaded from R Wales via r `statswalesr` library.
 - `output` --> folder containing figures generated for the report.

+You can use the `renv` library to reproduce the environment used to create this project.
+Just use the command `renv::init()` in the console and follow the instructions to install all the project's libraries and related dependencies.